Challenge Map Worksheet

 Key Takeaways

-• Focus your energy on what you can control.
+• Focus energy on what you can control.

 • Let go of stressors outside your control.

-• Small, actionable steps lead to meaningful progress.
+• Small, consistent actions lead to meaningful progress.